redouanelg/redouanelg.github.io/index.md

 ## News:

+* June 2020
+  * "Innovation and exploration in observed and model oceanographic data using interpretable machine learning", our session proposal for #AGU20 is accepted.
+Please consider our session for submitting your abstracts!
+Deadline
 * April 2020
   * __New paper__: "Filtering Internal Tides From Wide-Swath Altimeter Data Using Convolutional Neural Networks" is accepted at IEEE IGARSS 2020 conference.
-[Arxiv](https://arxiv.org/abs/2005.01090); code in prep for sharing
+[Arxiv](https://arxiv.org/abs/2005.01090); [code](https://github.com/CIA-Oceanix/DetideNet)
 * March 2020
   *  #EGU2020 is online this year!
 I have an oral presentation about tide-filtering ConvNets and I am also a co-convener of the [Machine learning for Earth system modeling](https://meetingorganizer.copernicus.org/EGU2020/displays/34710) session.
 * February 2020